DevCycleHQ/devcycle-docs/docs/extras/feature-obfuscation/feature-obfuscation.md

 - React
 - Next.js

+The unobfuscated data will still be available via the mobile and server SDK tokens.
+If you have a need for obfuscation on mobile, let us know in the [community discord](https://discord.gg/pKK4fJgGxG)

 Using the feature requires use of the [DevCycle CLI](https://docs.devcycle.com/cli/).
 Follow the setup guide in the CLI documentation to install it and initialize in your repository.